 While changing the industry you are working in might sound adventurous and brave, you could go even further by leaving your current job and finding a new one abroad.
 This might sound a bit scary but it will certainly benefit your professional career a great deal.

-Relocating to a different country will allow you to broaden both your personal and professional experience a great deal and will change you both as a professional and as an individual and you will certainly learn a ton of new skills.
+Relocating to a different country will allow you to broaden both your personal and professional experience a great deal and will change you both as a professional and as an individual and you will certainly learn a ton of new skills for business intelligence.

 IntelligentHQ Your New Business Network.